jonastreub/LocationManager/README.md

 Useful location data for [Framer](http://framerjs.com) prototypes.
 Find out where the user is located and get distance and heading to other locations.

+Note: Location data is not available in Framer Studio so use a browser window for testing.

 ## Example

 - [current distance and heading to NY](http://share.framerjs.com/hv9aj1uy1gfa/)